Dear Members,

 State of Affairs of the Company and Change in the nature of Business

-other than own manufactured Urea of the company increased to around 42% during the year as
+manufactured Urea of the company decreased to around 33% during the year as compared to

 Your Company has achieved the production & sale of certified seeds to the tune of